ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 ```

 > Things to Think on: </br>
-> 1. Can we access or refer object oriented entities by name in each every place in program? </br>
-> 2. What determines the visiblity these entities?
+> 1. What determines the visiblity these entities?

 # Modifiers